Gott50/CleanCOdyssey/Katas/src/Ordered_Jobs/README.md

 ##Variations #1

-Implement an alternative function _string Sort(string registrierungen)_ which accepts job registrations as a multi-line text of this form [1]:
+Implement an alternative function _string Sort(string registrations)_ which accepts job registrations as a multi-line text of this form [1]:

     c =>
     b => a